issacyu/ECTemplate/README.md

 # ECTemplate

+The project was move to a private repository for security reasons.
+The project and code here are just a demonstration of an early stage of the project.

 An e-commerce website template to sell products on internet.
 The website still under development.
 Technologies used: C#, Asp.Net MVC 5, SQL, JavaScript, Bootstrap, HTML, CSS, Visual Studio 2017 and Microsoft SQL Server Management 2017.